Flash Forward

 Prophecy has always fascinated me—not in the crystal-ball sense, but in the way we let what might happen shape how we see the world.
 Sometimes it’s obvious; other times, it’s subtle, like the feeling that something’s just slightly off.
 That’s the thread I pulled on when I wrote this week’s story.

 It started with a simple idea: someone living in a high-rise apartment, and the word endeavor.
 I imagined the kind of person who peers through a peephole more often than they probably should.
-The result?
-A narrator consumed by their own thoughts, where paranoia and possibility twist together until you can’t tell them apart.
+The end result was a narrator consumed by their own thoughts, where paranoia and possibility twist together until you can’t tell them apart.

 What I love about writing prophetically is how it lets you play with tension.
 You’re not only predicting what happens—you’re creating the sense that something will, even if it’s all in your character’s head.
 In this story, the dread builds slowly, pulling you along with the narrator’s spiraling imagination.
 Horror?
 Maybe at first glance.
 But by the end, you might wonder if the scariest thing here isn’t the hallway outside—it’s the mind inside.